 As globalization continues to be the trend these days, more and more people feel the need to learn at least one foreign language.
-Languages are the hallmark of communication in the business world, and with Indian companies merging into the global economic scheme of things, breaking the language barrier for better job opportunities becomes paramount.
+Languages are the hallmark of communication in the business world.
+And with Indian companies merging into the global economic scheme of things, breaking the language barrier for better job opportunities becomes paramount.

-Career Outlook for Language Teachers, Faculty and Trainers
+Career Outlook for Language Teaching in India

-Furthermore, some key agencies of government and many companies are always looking for foreign language teachers with proficiency in specific foreign languages.
+Furthermore, some critical agencies of government and many companies are always looking for foreign language teachers with proficiency in specific foreign languages.
 If for example, you speak French or Spanish fluently, you can become a language trainer for staffs of the Indian export houses doing business in Africa or Latin America.
-This is because language is the barrier in this francophone countries and the Hispanic world for these companies.
+It is because language is the barrier in this francophone countries and the Hispanic world for these companies.

 Six Reliable Career Options for Foreign Language Teachers